boneill02/ultrachip/README.md

 ## Assembler

-The assembler converts CHIP-8 and SCHIP assembly language into bytecode.
+This is an assembler for the CHIP-8 and SCHIP, utilizing libc8.

 ### Usage